 Below are some of the more typical examples of comprehensive claims:

 Costs associated with routine wear-and-tear are not covered by comprehensive auto insurance.
 Insurance strictly restricts coverage on maintenance costs.

 Collision and comprehensive coverage work together to protect against physical damage to your vehicle.
 In an accident, your collision insurance covers your vehicle when it collides with another object.
 Examples of this include:

 Learn more about the differences between collision and comprehensive auto insurance.

-Using a methodology outlined here, we found a comprehensive claim raises auto insurance rates by $31 over the course of a standard six-month policy, on average.
-Nationwide, State Farm, and GEICO offer the cheapest car insurance policies after a comprehensive claim.
+Using a methodology outlined here, we found a comprehensive claim raises auto insurance rates by $36 over the course of a standard six-month policy, on average.
+USAA, GEICO, and State Farm offer the cheapest car insurance policies after a comprehensive claim.

-While Nationwide provides the cheapest rate based on our research, your circumstances could differ.
+While these companies provide the cheapest rates based on our research, your circumstances could differ.
 What you pay for car insurance will ultimately depend on you and your driving history.
 Enter your ZIP code below to compare personalized quotes!

 Because you must be a military member or be related to military personnel to qualify for its coverage, USAA is not for everyone.
-If that’s the case for you, consider Nationwide and GEICO as alternatives.
+If you don't qualify for USAA coverage, look into State Farm and Nationwide.
 This data reflects rates for a single 30-year-old male driver with two comprehensive claims.

 Another important note to keep in mind is the accident surcharge most insurance companies will assess.
 After a ticket or claim, you can be rated, i.e., charged for three to five years.
-For example, a comprehensive claim with Nationwide increases six-month premiums by $21.
-If Nationwide continues to price the policy at this rate for at three years, the $21 surcharge adds up to $126 extra.
+For example, a comprehensive claim with Farmers increases six-month premiums by $24.
+If Farmers continues to price the policy at this rate for three years, the $24 surcharge adds up to $144 extra.

 Depending on the insurance company and situation, a comprehensive claim can be expensive.
 Here are some cost-cutting solutions to consider: